QuarkNerd/blog/jhill/_posts/2016-04-04-jenny-from-the-blockchain.md

 blockhash   | 51b32344534acc6cbbdb4e3490e32cf8bb38719b3afd27bf8635a6025e08b4fd
 {% endhighlight %}

 If the nonce is only slightly different, as seen below, then this completely changes the resulting hash value.
-This shows how it is virtually impossible to “guess” what value the nonce may be, and why brute force (possibly with negligible optimisations) is the only method of mining bitcoins.
+This shows how it is virtually impossible to guess what value the nonce may be, and why brute force (possibly with negligible optimisations) is the only method of mining bitcoins.
 The same goes for any other data involved in the block hash.
 Changing any transaction data (resultantly changing the merkle root) would result in a completely invalid block hash, thus showing the inherent security in the blockchain.

 {% highlight %}
 nonce        | 2083236894
 block hash   | 2298ab2601f17e1c61c4ca7476f91d562ed436c50ef22687bc8425fddb9b7b75
 {% endhighlight %}

 With the difficulty of the proof of work being so high, it is very rare for a single miner to work alone.
 Most mining is done by mining pools, which are effectively syndicates of miners.
-These pools usually work on a “divide and conquer” technique, mining different ranges of possible values to reduce the time in which a valid hash is found.
+These pools usually work on a "divide and conquer" technique, mining different ranges of possible values to reduce the time in which a valid hash is found.
 The number of calculations done is stored by each member of these pools, and this is how their share of the reward is calculated.
 The reward is paid to the pool owner in the standard reward transaction, and every month (or however often) a transaction is made to pay miners for their share of work.
 The reward transaction is the very first transaction in a block and is added by miners when they attempt to calculate the nonce.
 Since the reward is in the form of minted coins, this transaction has no inputs.

-We’ve described how difficult it is to mine blocks but some among you may be thinking: "With a 4 byte nonce there are only 4.3x10^9 values to check and a network with a hash rate of 7.5x10^16 hashes per second, surely blocks will be found very quickly?".
+We've described how difficult it is to mine blocks but some among you may be thinking: "With a 4 byte nonce there are only 4.3x10^9 values to check and a network with a hash rate of 7.5x10^16 hashes per second, surely blocks will be found very quickly?".
 You would be correct!

 It is possible to have a header where no matter what the value of the nonce is, there will not be a valid block hash.
 Miners calculate every valid value for the four byte nonce, until they either find a valid block hash, or there are no more values for the nonce they can try.
 The miner now knows that any value they choose for the nonce will not create a valid block hash; something else in the header must be changed to produce a valid hash.